-You will now be left with a deep red, pure juice that you can either turn into an elderberry cordial or into jelly.
-If you are indecisive at this moment then freeze the liquid in a freezer friendly container.
+You will now be left with a deep red, pure juice that you can either turn into an elderberry cordial or jelly.
+If you are indecisive at this moment, then freeze the liquid in a freezer friendly container.
 I pour mine into an ice cube tray and transfer the frozen juice into a container for easy portioning.
 It might not look pretty but it is the easiest way to portion and keep the juice from spoiling.

-If you want to make elderberry cordial then all you need to do is add the juice back to the heat and turn the temperature to medium.
+If you want to make elderberry cordial, then all you need to do is add the juice back to the heat and turn the temperature to medium.
 Add the sugar along with the juice of one lemon.
 The lemon acts as a natural preservative and makes sure that you can store your elderberry cordial for longer in the fridge.
 Bring the liquid to a quick boil and pour into sterilised bottles for later use.
-It will stay fresh for up to a year in a cold place, but once you open your bottle it will need to be used up within two weeks.
+It will stay fresh for up to a year in a cold place, but once you open your bottle, it will need to be used up within two weeks.
 Serve either with hot water like a toddy during cold nights or with ice as a refreshing drink.

-- 1 lemon, the juice of it
+- 1 lemon the juice of it

 - 2 - 3 cooking apples

 - Place the fruit in a pot, cover with a lid and slowly let it warm up over low heat until the fruit releases its juices.
 Simmer very gently for about 45 minutes.
-Stir every now and then if you feel it is necessary.
+Stir now and then if you feel it is necessary.

 - After about 45 minutes the fruit mixture is ready to be sieved.
 Put a sieve over another pot and pour the whole mixture through a cheesecloth over the sieve.
 Let the mass of berries and apples cool down before you start squeezing on the cheesecloth.
 This is very important because you can severely burn yourself if you try to squeeze out the liquid immediately.

 - Squeeze the pulp thoroughly and discard it.
 Add the sugar along with the juice of one lemon to the pot of red juice.
-Bring the mixture to a quick boil and pour it into sterilized bottles.
+Bring the mixture to a quick boil and pour it into sterilised bottles.